Use of Deep Neural Networks for Uncertain Stress Functions with Extensions to Impact Mechanics: Discussion

 \subsection{Jordan Data Set}

 We begin with the Jordan data set comparing our method with the Johnson constitutive model and the Jordan neural network approach.
-Regardless of CV partitioning method, we note that the errors for models trained with L1 vs quantile loss are similar leading us to conclude that it is possible to model variance in the observed data without loss of accuracy for point estimation.
+Regardless of the CV partitioning method, we note that the errors for models trained with the L1 vs quantile loss are similar leading us to conclude that it is possible to model variance in the observed data without loss of accuracy for point estimation.

 Most notably, however, is the comparison between our approach shown in Figure \ref{Jordan_comp_fig}.
-We find the RMSE to be 0.216 noting that it is reported that the Jordan model had RMSE to be 0.29 and the Johnson model had RMSE to be 0.78 \cite{JORDAN2020}.
+We find the RMSE to be 0.216 noting that it is reported that the Jordan model has RMSE of 0.29 and the Johnson model has RMSE of 0.78 \cite{JORDAN2020}.
 In other words, we achieve a noticeably lower error than both a leading machine learning and a leading constitute theory based approach.
 This marked improvement not only helps to validate our methodology, but shows it can achieve lower errors than leading existing methodologies.